shirhatti/EntityFramework.Docs/ef/miscellaneous/configuring-dbcontext.md

    }
    ````

+> [!TIP]
-Tip: The base constructor of DbContext also accepts the non-generic version of `DbContextOptions`.
+> The base constructor of DbContext also accepts the non-generic version of `DbContextOptions`.
 Using the non-generic version is not recommended for applications with multiple context types.

 Application code to initialize from constructor argument